 If you use a Water Smart Car Wash, the water is recycled on-site or sent to a water treatment facility where it is treated and sent back to Lake Mead.
 Visit SNWA to find a Water Smart Car Wash near you and print coupons.

 Water Smart Landscapes for Homeowners

 The Water Smart Landscapes rebate helps property owners convert water-thirsty grass to a lush, yet water-efficient landscape.
-SNWA will rebate customers for every square foot of grass removed and replaced with water smart landscaping.
+SNWA will rebate customers $3 per square foot of grass removed and replaced with water smart landscaping.